 The American National Standards Institute, through its accreditation body (ANAB) is in the process of developing rules for accrediting certification bodies and auditors to audit and certify PSCs to the PSC.1 standard (May 2013).
 The United Kingdom Accreditation Service is facilitating a pilot certification program and coordinating its efforts with ANAB.

 The PSC operations standard is supported by a maturity model.
 This is a tool which PSCs and government auditors (such as the Defense Contract Auditing Agency and Inspectors General) can use to assess how far along a company towards full conformance.
 Rather than being a pass/fail audit, it identifies the degree to which a company has implemented the objectives of the standard and identifies ways to move from where a company is at that moment towards meeting those objectives.
 This maturity model is also useful for Private sector purchasers of PSC services in assessing whether a PSC under contract with them is implementing the PSC.1 Standard.

 These standards are achieving international recognition and use.
-In December, 2012, the British Foreign and Commonwealth Office announced that the PSC.1 Standard will be required in all overseas contracts for private security services.
+In December 2012, the British Foreign and Commonwealth Office announced that the PSC.1 Standard will be required in all overseas contracts for private security services.
 As cited above, the United Kingdom’s Accreditation Service is working to accredit British certification bodies to audit using the PSC.2 conformity assessment standard.
-Also in December, the PSC.1 standard was submitted by ANSI to ISO for recognition as an international standard.
-It was accepted by ISO in March as a new work item.
+The Joint Accreditation Service Australia-New Zealand is working on a similar certification program for PSCs operating out of those countries.
+The PSC.1 standard was accepted by ISO in March 2013 as a new work item.